 - Optimize keywords.
 Through minimal SEO efforts, huge gains can be made in the visibility of your brand or company.
 Throw some relevant keywords into text blocks and name things precisely.

 - Buff it up; make it robust and rich.
 Platforms like Twitter limit the number of words you can use in descriptions and posts.
 Others, like Facebook and LinkedIn, make allowances for quite a lot of words.
 This gives you the freedom to be expressive and elaborate in a useful way -- capitalize on this!

 If you’re an individual, define your personal brand on your social media accounts.
 Clearly communicate your vision and let your voice come through.

 At this point, you’ve determined where you stand and made changes to improve that standing.
 This last part is the most important, though -- keeping track of your reputation.
 Schedule a little time to monitor what people are saying.
-The process is the same as before when you performed a search on your brand or company, and when you browsed online review sites.
+The process was the same as before when you performed a search on your brand or company and when you browsed online review sites.
 These steps are ongoing, and your presence online will not go unnoticed by customers.

 As mentioned above, TalkWalker is our pick for simple and free brand monitoring.
 Using other social media monitoring tools can help, as well.
 This is another situation where you can really delve into the depths or float at the surface, it’s up to you.
 Depending on the prominence of your brand, you may even need to dedicate a role at your company for this ongoing reputation maintenance.